umbraco/UmbracoDocs/marketplace-and-integrations/integrations/algolia.md

 ### Version 2.3.0/3.1.0 and up

 Starting with versions `2.3.0` and `3.1.0`, Algolia comes with geolocation support for records.
-This comes following a community request detailed [here](https://github.com/umbraco/Umbraco.Cms.Integrations/pull/215).
+This comes following a [community request](https://github.com/umbraco/Umbraco.Cms.Integrations/pull/215).

 You can read more about enabling Algolia's geolocation for records through [this](https://www.algolia.com/doc/guides/managing-results/refine-results/geolocation/#enabling-geo-search-by-adding-geolocation-data-to-records) article.